WolfDev8675/Exalens-CC/docs/design.md

     * depends on: all other services to be up before starting
     * language: Python 3.11.4

     an ASGI Web Server(UVICORN) API Application that provides the APIs for interacting with the data stored in the Cache and Database.
-Please check [API Documentation](./apidoc.md) for more information on the APIs available.
+Please check [API Documentation](./apidoc.md) for more information on the API endpoints available and querying them.

 All these services coordinate together to bring up the service design to fruition.